Senior Kicker Also Connects on Career-Long 50 Yarder

 2009: He redshirted after suffering a knee injury in fall camp.
 Prior to the injury, it was thought that Harris would have a good opportunity to play as a true freshman for the Cowboys.

 Personal: Born Nov.
 10, 1990, Harris is the oldest of three children of Valarie and Keith Harris.
 He was also recruited by Air Force, Colorado State and New Mexico.
-Harris is studying anthropology at UW.
+Harris is pursuing a degree in anthropology at UW.